 Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.

 Some large multinational companies use their own application forms instead of personal cover letters and CVs.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 It is customary to follow up your job letter and CV by phone

 Do not include copies of diplomas with your job cover letter

 Check the spelling and grammar of your cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in English or other language or if you need help in organizing your cover letter, send it to a professional for assistance.

 Other South Africa Cover Letter Info

 To be successful in your South Africa job search and getting the job you want, you need prepare South Africa cover letter and South Africa CV which you must email instantly to the prospective employers selected during a job search in South Africa.